devpi/devpi/CONTRIBUTING.rst

 Running tests
 -------------

+Use `UV <https://docs.astral.sh/uv>`_ or another tool to create a virtualenv.
-Create and activate a virtualenv for devpi and use ``dev-bootstrap.sh`` to install Python packages needed for development and testing.
+Activate the virtualenv for devpi and use the ``dev-bootstrap.sh`` script to install Python packages needed for development and testing.

 Run ``pytest <packagename>`` to run the tests of the package (client, common,